dhm2013724/yolov2_xilinx_fpga/petalinux/README.md

 Third, back to the project directory __yolov2/__, and use type this cmd to initilize your project: __petalinux-config --get-hw-description DIR_where_you_put_the_design_1_wrapper.hdf__.
 Then, it will come to one menu like below:
 ![hdf_config.jpg](https://github.com/dhm2013724/yolov2_xilinx_fpga/blob/150MHzTn4Tm32Tr26Tc26Cin4Cout2/petalinux/hdf_config.jpg)

-Here, I like to set rootfs from SD card(Just set Image packaing configration-->file system type or rootfs(I forgot it...)--> SD card).
+Here, I like to set rootfs from SD card(Just set __Image packaing configration-->file system type or rootfs(I forgot it...)--> SD card__).
 So that, the files that you used can be saved in SD card when you power-off it.
 And, then save configuraiton and exit.
 You will have to wait for a long time(I think that it will donwloads somethings from Internet or just do some configs.
 Make sure that your computer can access the Internet).

 ## Further config or build project
+If you have other configuraitons, you can use __petalinux-config or petalinux-config -c XXX__ to further config this project.
+More informations are available in __petalinux-config -h__.